Social Studies Department

 2021-22 Social Studies Course Descriptions

 This course is a broad study of human history.
-The course will touch on the major developments of human civilization across the globe.
+It will touch on the major developments of human civilization across the globe.
 Roughly equal attention will be paid to each region and period covered, giving students a wider perspective of the events and peoples that shaped our world.
 Particular focus will be on the development of historical thinking and writing skills, which will prepare students for future history courses at University and beyond.

 AP World History: Modern

 The AP World History: Modern course is a global study of human history, concentrating on the period between 1200 C.E. and the present.
 Given such a breadth of time and geography, the course is organized to focus on developing students’ skills of historical analysis using a thematic approach.
 It is taught at the level of a college survey course, and it follows the guidelines provided by College Board’s Advanced Placement program.
 As such, the academic expectations, amount of reading and writing, and testing are significantly greater than in the regular World History class.

 If we want to understand our country and ourselves, we need to know the character of the land and why people in this country act as they do.
 Therefore, this course covers the major political, social, economic, diplomatic, and military events that shaped life in the United States.
 The class will focus on more modern topics.
 The first semester will begin with an investigation of some of the foundational ideas of the country (by looking at the Declaration of Independence, Constitution, and the Reconstruction Amendments), then move to the ‘Gilded Age’ following the Civil War and will end with the Second World War.
 The second semester will begin with the changes in American life in the 1950s and will end with an overview of the U.S. in the early twenty-first century.

 AP U.S. History